What is the Christmas Bird Count?

 Dress for the weather!
 Surveyors will go out, rain, shine or snow.
 Layers are strongly encouraged with a waterproof jacket and/or pants.
 Warm hats, socks and gloves are a must.
 Some areas require more walking, others more driving, so please wear appropriate footwear.
 Fluids, snacks and a sack lunch are also important.
 Binoculars will not be provided, so please bring your own.

-Upon completion of their counts, volunteers can gather with other Leaders and counters at the CBC potluck to listen to the preliminary species results over a bowl of warm soup.
+Upon completion of the counts, volunteers can gather with other Leaders and counters at the CBC potluck to listen to the preliminary species results over a bowl of warm soup.
 Doors open at 4 p.m. if you’d like to warm up a little early; the potluck ends at 7 p.m.
 Potluck attendees are asked to RSVP and indicate whether they’re bringing soup, dessert, or salad.
-Volunteers are also needed for potluck set-up and clean-down (contact Marieke to volunteer).
-The potluck will be held at the Wedgwood Presbyterian Church (8008 35th Avenue Northeast, corner of NE 35th and 80th Street).
-Parking is available in the church parking lot, but may be limited.
+Volunteers are also needed for potluck set-up and clean-down (contact the Volunteer Coordinator to volunteer).
+The location of the potluck varies from year to year so check back nearer the time for details.

 Other Christmas Bird Counts in Washington State (approx. 36 total taking place annually all over the state, Dec 14 through Jan 5)